swpease/wrpease/_projects/epilepsy-monitoring.md

 ## Identify Key Objectives

-Every independent sales channel situation is different, yet they are fundamentally the same. e portable EEG montoring device (PEMD) is a combination platform of a head-mounted recording syst.
+Every independent sales channel situation is different, yet they are fundamentally the same.

 * Earning Mind Share
 *